weyoss/redis-smq/README.md

 - `namespace` *(String): Optional.* The namespace for message queues.
 It can be composed only of letters (a-z), numbers (0-9) and (-_) characters.
 Namespace can be for example configured per project.

 - `redis` *(Object): Optional.* Redis client parameters.
+If used without `redis.driver` and `redis.options`, for backward compatibility, this parameter would be considered as holding `redis` driver options and therefor the `redis` driver would be used by default.

+- `redis.driver` *(String): Optional.* Redis driver name.
+Can be either `redis` or `ioredis`.

+- `redis.options` *(Object): Optional.* Redis driver options.
+   - See https://github.com/NodeRedis/node_redis#options-object-properties for all valid parameters for `redis` driver.
-  See https://github.com/NodeRedis/node_redis#options-object-properties for all valid parameters.
+   - See https://github.com/luin/ioredis/blob/master/API.md#new_Redis for all valid `ioredis` parameters.

 - `log` *(Object): Optional.* Logging parameters.